-With manual content lists, articles need to be dragg'n'dropped into the list manually.
-This gives complete freedom to editors which stories are put where.
-List can be (and should be) limited in length, so when new article is added to let's say top of it, last one drops out.
+With manual content lists, articles need to be drag-and-dropped into the list manually.
+This gives complete freedom to editors to put which stories where.
+A list can be (and should be) limited in length, so when a new article is added on top, the last one drops out.